Richard Jordan Gatling: Life

 After an attack of smallpox, Gatling became interested in medicine.
 He graduated from the Ohio Medical College in 1850 with an MD.
 Although he had his MD, he never practiced; he was more interested in a career as an inventor.

 At the outbreak of the Civil War, Gatling was living in Indianapolis, Indiana.
 There he devoted himself to the perfection of firearms.
 In 1861, the same year the war started, he invented the Gatling gun.
 A year later, he founded the Gatling Gun Company.

 By the early 1850s, Gatling was successful enough in business to offer marriage to Jemima Sanders, 19 years younger than Gatling and the daughter of a prominent Indianapolis physician.
 They married on October 25, 1854.
-Her younger sister Zerelda was married to David Wallace, the governor of Indiana.
+Her older sister Zerelda was married to David Wallace, the governor of Indiana.
 An active member of his Masonic lodge, he was member of Center Lodge No. 23.

 Later in his life, Gatling patented inventions to improve toilets, bicycles, steam-cleaning of raw wool, pneumatic power, and many other fields.
 He was elected as the first president of the American Association of Inventors and Manufacturers in 1891, serving for six years.
 Although still quite wealthy at the time of his death, he made and lost several fortunes by his investments.